luizbgomide/sovereign/combat.md

 ### Shoving

-To knock a target down or force them into an adjacent square, the attacker needs a successful attack roll.
+To knock a target down or force them into an adjacent square, the attacker needs a successful [Attack Roll](#attack-rolls).
 Then, in lieu of damage, roll an opposed STR/[Brawl](/rules#brawl) or STR/[Exert](/rules#exert) check.
 If the attacker succeeds, the target is forced into an adjacent square or knocked prone.

 ### Grappling

-To grapple a foe, the attacker must first hit with an unarmed attack.
+To grapple a foe, the attacker must first hit with an unarmed attack [Attack Roll](#attack-rolls).
 In lieu of damage, make an opposed STR/[Brawl](/rules#brawl) check.
 If the attacker wins, the defender is grappled and remains that way until released or until they spend a [Main Action](#main-action) and succeed in a new opposed check.
 An attacker can grapple only one target at a time, though multiple attackers can cling to the same luckless defender.
 In such cases, the defender’s single skill check is compared against all of their foes.

 While grappling, neither attackers or defenders can move from their current location, nor can they fight with anything but unarmed attacks.
 At the end of each round in which a defender remains grappled, they suffer damage from each attacker as if hit with an unarmed attack from each foe grappling them.